33 Credits DIP2462, Academic Catalog 2025-2026

 Complete all of the following courses:

-CARP1111 Carpentry Tools and Safety (3 Credits)
+CARP1111 Carpentry Tools and Safety (3 credits)

 The course covers the safe operations of carpentry tools in the construction industry.
 Hand tools and stationary power tools will be covered.
 Job site safety, scaffolding, and ladders will be covered in depth.
 (Prerequisite: Declare Carpentry as a major)

-CARP1112 Print Reading (3 Credits)
+CARP1112 Print Reading (3 credits)

-CARP1123 Residential Principles I (5 Credits)
+CARP1123 Residential Principles I (5 credits)

 This course will cover the initial framing of a residential building project.
 It may involve an addition or remodeling an existing residence.
 Students will construct basement bearing walls, knee walls, well openings, posts, and beams.
 Students will install the sill, sill seal, rim joists, floor framing, floor plywood, and wall construction.
 All types of floor systems and wall framing techniques will be covered and implemented where applicable.
 (Prerequisite: Declare Carpentry as a major)

-CARP1130 Residential Principles II (5 Credits)
+CARP1130 Residential Principles II (5 credits)

 This course will continue the residential building project started in Residential Principles I. Students will do layout for roof trusses, ceiling joists, or rafters.
 The roof will be installed on the residential project to match the existing structure according to building points.
 All types of roof construction and roof framing will be analyzed, discussed, and implemented where applicable.
 Roof plywood, roof edge, ice and water guard, along with tar paper, will be installed.
 Students will shingle and flash the roof according to manufacturer's recommendations and local building codes.
 Window installation on the project will also be completed in the course.
 (Corequisite: CARP 1123)

-CARP1225 Stairway Technology (3 Credits)
+CARP1225 Stairway Technology (3 credits)

-CARP1229 Exterior Finish (4 Credits)
+CARP1229 Exterior Finish (4 credits)

 This course covers the exterior finish of the student build residential project.
 This includes soffit and fascia, door and window trim, flashing, starter, corner boards, and siding.
 Many different types of siding will be discussed and studied from our text book and real world examples.
 Deck or patio construction would be completed at this time as well.
-(Prerequisites: CARP 1111)
+(Prerequisites: CARP 1110 or CARP 1111)

-CARP1239 Interior Finish (4 Credits)
+CARP1239 Interior Finish (4 credits)

-CARP2105 Job Site Experience (4 Credits)
+CARP2105 Job Site Experience (4 credits)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.